wingify/readme-central/docs/Integrations/fme-github-action.md

 ## Introduction to VWO FME Github Action

-The **VWO FME GitHub Action** enables you to evaluate feature flags in your CI/CD pipelines using the **VWO platform** (Visual Website Optimizer).
+The **VWO FME GitHub Action** enables you to evaluate feature flags in your CI/CD pipelines using the **VWO platform**.
 It allows you to dynamically enable or disable features or retrieve feature flag values during the build process.
 By leveraging feature flags, you can make more flexible, robust, and dynamic applications, eliminating hardcoded values from the codebase.

 > 📘 GitHub Repo
 >